Salvador Allende: Death

 Just before the capture of La Moneda (the Presidential Palace), with gunfire and explosions clearly audible in the background, Allende gave his farewell speech to Chileans on live radio, speaking of himself in the past tense, of his love for Chile and of his deep faith in its future.
 He stated that his commitment to Chile did not allow him to take an easy way out, and he would not be used as a propaganda tool by those he called "traitors" (he refused an offer of safe passage).
-Juan Seoane, Chief of President Allende's Bodyguard at the time of the events – and who was with Allende until moments before his death – declared in an interview reported by the University of Chile: "Allende began to say goodbye to us one by one, he gave us a hug and told us ‘Thank you for everything, comrade, thank you for everything'”, and then he said that he was going to leave last.
+Juan Seoane, Chief of President Allende's Bodyguard at the time of the events – and who was with Allende until moments before his death – declared in an interview reported by the University of Chile: "Allende began to say goodbye to us one by one, he gave us a hug and told us ‘Thank you for everything, comrade, thank you for everything'", and then he said that he was going to leave last.
 He walked to the end of the line with his AK, turned around behind a wall, and then he shouted, Allende doesn't surrender…!'.
-The shot was heard as fifteen meters from where we were".
+The shot was heard fifteen meters from where we were".
 (Reports in El Tiempo and other Latin-American media confirmed Allende´s last words).Shortly afterwards, the coup plotters announced that Allende had committed suicide.
 An official announcement declared that the weapon he had used was an automatic rifle.
 Before his death he had been photographed several times holding an AK-47, a gift from Fidel Castro.
 He was found dead with that gun, according to contemporaneous statements made by officials in the Pinochet regime.
 In an interview with David Frost, the daughter of Allende's first cousin, Isabel Allende, said that, at a family lunch nine days before his death, Allende had said that he would either stay till the end of this term of presidency or he would be taken out feet first.
 Lingering doubts regarding the manner of Allende's death persisted throughout the period of the Pinochet regime.
 Many Chileans and independent observers refused to accept on faith the government's version of events amid speculation that Allende had been murdered by government agents.
 Pinochet had long left power and died when in 2011 a Chilean court opened a criminal investigation into the circumstances of Allende's death.